 - Self-blame: Another common unhealthy coping mechanism is self-blame.
 Although it is good to take responsibility to some extent, self-blaming causes a lack of confidence in one’s abilities to recover and a sense of hopelessness.

 - Substance use: People who experience overwhelming problems or illnesses such as depression or chronic pain may turn to the use of substances to experience relief.
 Those dealing with addiction and chronic pain usually start on the pattern of abuse by taking increased amounts of prescription pain medications.
 Others suffering from anxiety or depression may also frequently use antidepressants until drug tolerance develops.
+If you think your love one is using drugs, it is important to be able to tell the difference; for example, Adderall vs cocaine–seek medical advise.

 The ideal situation is for every individual to deal with problems using healthy coping mechanisms.
 However, this is not always the case.
 Unhealthy coping mechanisms can sometimes be a learned behavior or habit that can be hard to get rid of, especially if it has something to do with developing an addiction.
+If you tink

 Effects Of Unhealthy Coping Mechanisms